srtucker22/glipchat/README.md

 -  Implement a global namespace for appName (clarify meaning)
 -  Add raix push notifications for cordova to enhance mobile support
 -  Add TURN server support to make it more useful for real-world deployment
--  Add Google contact integration in tags input to make it easier to invite friends to chats
 -  Package the application to make it easier to install

 ## License